fatimagama20/Mathgameproject2/README.md

 * ## User stories
   * ### First time visitors goal
     * As a first time visitor, I want to easily understand the main purpose of the game and learn more about the feature of the game
-    * As a first time visitor, I want to look for reviews to understand what the users think about them and if they are trustworthy.
-I also want to locate their social media links
+    * As a first time visitor, I want to look for help page to understand how to play a game
-    * As a first time visitor, I want to know about the subjects they teach and the knowledge and the education of the tutor
+    * As a first time visitor, I want to improve math skill
   * ### Returning Visitor Goals
     * As a Returning Visitor, I want to find information about sujects and to book a lesson, some assignments.
     * As a returning Visitor, I want to check the reviews